 We have the tools and the knowledge as a society to build a successful culturally diverse society where people are treated equally irrespective of their background.

-TH: We know that you started a website for migrants, “Migrant Tales”.
+WW: We know that you started a website for migrants, “Migrant Tales”.
 What was the story and motivation behind this website?

 Enrique: The first story published in Migrant Tales was in May 2007.